lepture/mistune/docs/mathplugin.rst

 See more about `KaTeX at their website <https://katex.org/>`

 If you are using mistune to generate html with KaTeX, you will need to include the KaTeX javascript library in your header and code to identify and render the identified blocks.
-The following javascript example will render all of the generated blocks in your output, provided your mistune-generated markdown is static html and you need only call it on page load.
+The following javascript example will render all of the generated blocks in your output, provided your mistune-generated markdown is static html and you need only call it once.
 If you retrieve mistune generated html dynamically, you will need to customize the function to handle the newly created elements.

 .. code-block:: javascript